This post may contain affiliate links. Please see our disclosure policy.

 Why Frozen Butter?

-Grate frozen butter: Sounds kooky and looks like cheese, I know.
-But all you have to do is toss a stick of butter into the freezer about 30 minutes to 1 hour before you start.
+- Grate frozen butter for the best easy pumpkin scones.
+All you have to do is toss a stick of butter into the freezer about 30 minutes to 1 hour before you start.
 It’s surprisingly easy to grate butter, just mind your knuckles (and fingers).

 Ingredients